danelahman/lograc-2022/projects/definitional-interpreters.md

   of FGCBV can be found in the article "Linearly-used state in models of call-by-value" by Møgelberg and Staton (http://www.cs.ox.ac.uk/people/samuel.staton/papers/calco11.pdf).

+  - This means that there are two kinds of terms,

+    - values `Gamma |- V : A`
+    - computations/producers `Gamma |- M : A`

+  - Depending on X , you will extend computations/producesrs with additional operations:

+    - for exceptions, one operation `raise_e` (where `e` is some exception name, e.g., from an assumed type/set `Exc`)

+    - for state, two operations `get (x.M)` and `put V M`, where `get` binds a variable of a base type of state values, and where `put` takes as argument a value `V` of this base type

+    - for nondeterminism, one operation `M or N`

+    - for general recursion, a computation `let rec f x = M in N`

 * If you choose X that involves algebraic data type definitions (1), then it is cleaner if type definitions form another layer around STLC.

-  - Of course, to begin with, you should just add sum types to STLC, do the other tasks mentioned here, and only then extend everything with algebraic data type definitions.
+  - Of course, to begin with, you should simply add sum types to STLC, do the other tasks mentioned below, and only then extend everything with algebraic data type definitions.

+  - This means that in the first instance you should just work with the terms of the simply typed lambda calculus `Gamma |- t : A` when adding the sum types and corresponding terms.

+  - When adding type definitions, you want another level of definitions `Gamma | Delta |- d : A` "around" the simply typed lambda calculus (the construct `run`),  with the programs `d` then being of the form:

+    ```
+      type T1 = C11 t11 | ... | C1n t1n in
+      ...
+      type Tm = Cm1 tm1 | ... | Cmn tmn in

+      run t
+    ```

-* Define the equational theory for STLC/FGCBV + X. This can take the form of a small-step operational semantics (i.e., directed equations).
+* Define the equational theory for STLC/FGCBV + X.

+  - This means defining the interpretation of types `[[A]] : Set`, together with an interpretation of well-typed terms `Gamma |- t : A` as functions/maps of the form `[[t]] : [[Gamma]] -> [[A]]`.

-* Prove that the definitional interpreter is sound (that it validates the equational theory).
+* Prove that the definitional interpreter is sound.

+  - This means that it validates the equational theory, i.e., if two programs are equal in the equational theory, then their interpretations are equal as functions/maps `[[Gamma]] -> [[A]]`.

 * A simpler variant of this project will involve defining the definitional interpreter into a shallow monad in Agda.
 A more